hancao97/project-spell-checker/README.md

 - `excludedFloders`: the names of directories not to be scanned
 - `includedFileSubfixes`: suffix names of files to be scanned
 - `excludedFileNames`: names of files not to be scanned
-- `whiteLis`t: word whitelist (supports arrays of strings as well as , split strings)
+- `whiteList`: word whitelist (supports arrays of strings as well as , split strings)

 ## View